Breaking Free from Fear when Confronting an Enemy

 Muay Thai, in particular, is a great way to up your confidence.
 It turns a sheep into a lion.
 Sparring in a safe and controlled environment that replicates actual fights eliminates the anxiety and fear of confrontation.

 You become used to fighting, confrontations, and even battling your mind.
-You also get more comfortable in dangerous situations because you know f confrontation arises, you’ll have nothing to fear because if it escalates to a higher level, you know how to defend yourself.
+You also get more comfortable in dangerous situations because you’ll have nothing to fear if confrontation arises.
+After all, if it escalates to a higher level, you know how to defend yourself.

 Consider Cognitive Therapy